ScottLombardi/odin_recipes/README.md

 This is a practice on cloning as well as an intro to setting up a recipe website.
+TEST